CrowdHailer/Ace/README.md

 ECHO: hi
 ```

-In the iex session
+In the iex session.

 ```
 send(server, {:notify, "BOO!"})
 ```

-back in telnet terminal
+back in telnet terminal.

 ```
 BOO!